-As college students return to campus for spring semester, they will need a “Covid Go Bag” in case they are asked to isolate or go into quarantine.
+As college students return to campus for the spring semester, they will need a “Covid Go Bag” in case they are asked to isolate or go into quarantine.
 Here are essentials (and a few extras) that can be packed in a small bag, ready to grab in case your teen might need it.

 We’ve also added a few additional things to consider for their dorm room as you will want your teen to try to keep as clean and healthy a living space as possible.

 Note: We are a reader-supported site and receive compensation from purchases made through some of the links in this post.